xcTorres/xcTorres.github.io/_posts/2020-03-31-learn-english.md

 - punctuation 标点符号
 - Superbugs are appearing much more often outside of the hospitals, the CDC report said.
 - And now for some closing thoughts. 现在做一些总结
 - Learning to use context clues can take time.
 Don't pressure yourself to be great at the skill too qiuckly.

+#### 31th March
+- The remains of a small bird are giving scientists a rare look at eraly ancectors of modern birds.
+- They say the fossil dates back to right before an asteroid hit the earth, killing off dinosaurs and other creatures.
+- And the fossil itself shows qualities that have been suggested as helpful for survival.
+- Be picky about what you are eating.
+- in the aftermath of 后果余波